Stoney Trail: Since completion

 When the northwest section of Stoney Trail opened in 2009, grading was prepared for future A4 partial cloverleaf interchanges at 14 Street NW and 11th Street NE.
 For many years there was a right-in-right-out access south of Stoney Trail into the Panorama Hills neighbourhood at 14th Street.
 Planning for the construction of a right-in-right-out access north of Stoney Trail at 14th Street was announced in 2014 and completed the following year.
 The City of Calgary began construction of a full interchange at the 14th Street location in 2019 which was completed by September 2021.
 Construction on a trumpet interchange only accessing 11th Street to the north of the Stoney Trail began in 2019, and was completed by 2023.
 No schedule has been set for constructing the other half of the interchange which would connect to a future 11th Street south of Stoney Trail to service undeveloped industrial land bounded to the east by Deerfoot Trail, north by Stoney Trail, west by the CPKCR right-of-way, and south by Country Hills Boulevard.

 During the summer of 2021 a 14 kilometre section of Stoney Trail in East Calgary between Airport Trail and 17 Ave E was widened from 4 to 6 lanes.

 Between 2021 and 2023 the City of Calgary twinned the overpasses at the Shaganappi Trail and Harvest Hills Blvd/Center Street interchanges to increase through lane capacity on the connecting roads from a total of 3 to 6 lanes in response to new development north of Stoney Trail.

 In late 2020, the Government of Alberta announced a plan to replace the existing eastbound Stoney Trail bridge over the Bow River in south Calgary, widen the westbound bridge and build a new, stand-alone pedestrian bridge.
-The project will increase the number of lanes to four in each direction — currently the eastbound crossing has two lanes, while the westbound has three.
+The project had increased the number of lanes to four in each direction — originally the eastbound crossing had two lanes, while the westbound had three.
 In January 2021 PCL Construction won a $48 million contract for the project.
 The Alberta government first estimated the project would cost a total of $70 million, but later said the total estimated cost – which includes engineering and utility relocations – has decreased to $60 million.
 Construction on the project started in April 2021 and was expected to be completed in fall 2023 but was delayed to early 2024.

 In 2023 the city of Calgary began the construction of a flyover at 80th Avenue NE to connect to a new neighbourhood east of Stoney Trail.
 The single lane flyover will not be open for regular road traffic and will only be used by transit, emergency vehicles and active transportation.